 It could, but it depends on your specific situation.

-The standard deduction nearly doubled to $12,000 for individuals and $24,000 for married couples filing jointly.
-As a result, the number of households itemizing their deductions is expected to drop significantly—from about 37 million to about 16 million in 2018.1 Although more middle-class families are expected to opt for the standard deduction, wealthier taxpayers will likely continue itemizing their deductions.
+In 2019, the standard deduction rose to $12,200 for individuals and $24,400 for married couples filing jointly, nearly double the pre-tax reform standard deduction in 2017.
+Tax reform made the number of households itemizing their deductions drop significantly—from about 37 million to an expected 16 million in 2018.1 Although more middle-class families now opt for the standard deduction, wealthier taxpayers continue to itemize their deductions.

-If you’re in the latter group, with deductions totaling well over $12,000 (or $24,000 if you file jointly), your charitable deduction will likely remain the same.
-But if you itemized your deductions in the past, and will now instead take the standard deduction, you will no longer receive a specific tax benefit for charitable giving.
+If you’re in the latter group, with deductions totaling well over $12,200 (or $24,400 if you file jointly), your charitable deduction likely remained the same.
+But if you itemized your deductions in the past, and now instead take the standard deduction, you no longer receive a specific tax benefit for charitable giving.